joshbalfour/node-cognitive-services/README.md

 ##### Description

-<p>Allows you to update the description or the active build for a model.</p><p><b>Active build ID</b> – Every build for every model has a build ID.
+Allows you to update the description or the active build for a model.Active build ID – Every build for every model has a build ID.
 The active build ID is the first successful build of every new model.
 Once you have an active build ID and you do additional builds for the same model, you need to explicitly set it as the default build ID if you want to.
-When you consume recommendations, if you do not specify the build ID that you want to use, the default one will be used automatically.</p><p>This mechanism enables you - once you have a recommendation model in production - to build new models and test them before you promote them to production.</p>
+When you consume recommendations, if you do not specify the build ID that you want to use, the default one will be used automatically.This mechanism enables you - once you have a recommendation model in production - to build new models and test them before you promote them to production.

 ##### Parameters